DylanGreene/Personal-Site/README.md

 ## Credits

-This is based on a Jekyll Theme that was developed in weekly episodes on the [DevTips YouTube channel](http://youtube.com/devtipsfordesigners).
+This is based on a Jekyll Theme that was developed on the [DevTips YouTube channel](http://youtube.com/devtipsfordesigners).
 Thank you for the tutorial!